Improving the forecast accuracy of wind power by leveraging multiple hierarchical structure: Empirical results and discussion

 The non-parametric Friedman and post-hoc Nemenyi tests were performed using the \textit{nemenyi()} function from the tsutils package in R. These tests establish if the differences in forecasts produced by the different reconciliation methods are significant \cite{kourentzes2019cross}.
 The Friedman test establishes whether at least one forecast is significantly different from the rest, and the Nemenyi test identifies groups of forecasts with no evidence of statistically significant differences.
 The results are shown in Figure \ref{fig:nemenyi_cross_sec}.
 The Friedman test revealed that there were statistically significant differences in the reconciliation methods for the AvgRelRMSE for LR and GB base forecasts.
-LR-MinT and LR-TD was optimal for reconciliation, with no statistical significant difference between them for both data sets.
+LR-MinT-Shr and LR-TD performed best for reconciliation, with no statistical significant difference between them for both data sets.
 However, for Data Set B, the difference between these methods and LR-OLS was also not statistically significant.
-This suggests that for cross-sectional reconciliation, linear regression was optimal over GB base forecasts, with TD and MinT being the optimal reconciliation methods.
+This suggests that for cross-sectional reconciliation, linear regression performed better than GB base forecasts, with TD and MinT being the best reconciliation methods.
 This implies that a simple statistical model such as LR can be used along with appropriate reconciliation techniques for reconciling hierarchical series.
 Moreover, this can outperform more complicated methods such as GB.

 A Nemenyi test was then performed on only the LR base forecasts, and is shown in Figure \ref{fig:nemenyi_cross_sec_lr}.
-The tests revealed that the AvgRelRMSE for LR-MinT was among the optimal methods for both data sets.
+The tests revealed that the AvgRelRMSE for LR-MinT-Shr was among the best methods for both data sets.
 However, for Data Set A, all other methods were less accurate and the difference was statistically significant.
-For Data Set B, LR-TD was the optimal, and the difference in accuracy with LR-MinT and LR-OLS was not statistically significant.
-The common optimal method among both data sets was LR-MinT, so this was determined to be the optimal base forecast and cross-sectional reconciliation method.
+For Data Set B, LR-TD performed best, and the difference in accuracy with LR-MinT-Shr and LR-OLS was not statistically significant.
+The common best method among both data sets was LR-MinT, so this was determined to be the best base forecast and cross-sectional reconciliation method.